-Wesley was the eighteenth of Samuel and Susanna Wesley's nineteen children, ten of whom survived childhood.
-Born prematurely on 18 December 1707 in Epworth, he lay silent, wrapped in soft wool, for his first two months of life.
+Wesley was the eighteenth of Samuel and Susanna Wesley’s nineteen children, ten of whom survived childhood.
+He was born prematurely on 18 December 1707 in Epworth, and lay wrapped in soft wool for his first two months of life.
 When he was a toddler, the parsonage burned and the Wesleys narrowly escaped.
 Samuel Wesley divided his time between literary London and the parishes of Epworth and Wroot.
-In London he collaborated with his brother-in-law John Dunton on the "Athenian" projects and published long biblical works in Latin and English.
-Familiar with disasters and debt, in Epworth he relied heavily on the management and spirit of his wife.
-Susanna Wesley provided her many children with their early education and her absent husband's parishioners with spiritual guidance.
+In London he collaborated with his brother-in-law John Dunton on the “Athenian” projects and published long biblical works in Latin and English.
+Often in debt, Samuel Wesley relied heavily on the management and spirit of his wife.
+Susanna Wesley provided her many children with their early education and her absent husband’s parishioners with spiritual guidance.
 Competent in Latin, she presided over the schoolroom for six hours each day and led Bible study and prayer meetings in the kitchen.
-The scholarship and piety of her children are to her credit.

 When Charles Wesley was nine he was sent to Westminster School, where he lived with his eldest brother, Samuel.
 In 1721 he became a King’s Scholar and, in 1725, captain of the school.
 The following year he joined his brother John at Christ Church, Oxford, placing first among the Westminster candidates and earning a studentship.
 Charles was a brilliant student, held in high regard by his contemporaries.
 He was, as well, the first Methodist, so called for his extraordinary attendance at the weekly sacrament and his following the recommended method of study outlined in the Oxford statutes, and he persuaded several others to join him.
 When John Wesley, Fellow of Lincoln, Greek Lecturer, and Moderator of the Classes, returned to Oxford from a year at Epworth, he assumed leadership of the growing group, the Methodist “Holy Club.”
 The agenda expanded to include early rising, Bible study, and visiting condemned prisoners, as well as scholarship and sacramental observance.